-The JDBC Properties tab can be used to specify name / value pairs to the JDBC driver.
-The availability and behavior of these properties varies between drivers, so referring to the documentation for a particular driver is necessary to utilize specific properties.
+The JDBC Properties tab can be used to specify name/value pairs to the JDBC driver.
+The availability and behavior of these properties vary between drivers, so referring to the documentation for a particular driver is necessary to utilize specific properties.

 The Polling tab can be used to specify:

 Use Connection Polling: If enabled, multiple connections are permitted and polled.

-Connections Allowed: The number of simultaneous database connection permitted.
+Connections Allowed: The number of simultaneous database connections permitted.

 The Debug tab can be used to specify: